digitalservicebund/backend-challenge/README.md

 Use GovData's [CKAN Action API](https://www.govdata.de/ckan/api/3) ([documentation](https://docs.ckan.org/en/2.9/api/index.html#get-able-api-functions)) to solve this challenge.
 In `departments.json` you will find all federal ministries and their subordinated agencies that have published data on GovData.

 Use a non-proprietary tech stack of your choice and explain in a readme how to run your solution.
-Please use version control (git is preferred) and make sure to include the repository history.
-Please share your git repo with us at least 2-3 days before the technical interview and make it private 3 days after or email your solution as a zip file to [challenge@digitalservice.bund.de](mailto:challenge@digitalservice.bund.de).
-If you share your git repo, please inform us about it via an email to the same email address.
+Please use version control (git is preferred).

+## Submitting your solution

+Please submit your solution at least 2-3 days before your technical interview.
+You have two options:

+1. Hosted repository (preferred)

+Email a link to a GitHub/Bitbucket/GitLab/etc. repo to [challenge@digitalservice.bund.de](mailto:challenge@digitalservice.bund.de).
+Make sure to make the repo private 3 days after the interview.

+2. Email

+You can also email your solution as a zip file to [challenge@digitalservice.bund.de](mailto:challenge@digitalservice.bund.de).
+Make sure to include the commit history in your submission.

 ## Evaluation